Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

 Over the last few weeks I’ve loved wearing the TomTom Touch and it has been comfortable to wear both day and night.
 It’s also given the most accurate readings of any tracker that I’ve used previously.
-It records my steps whether I am walking, running or going up and downstairs and isn’t effected by pushing a pushchair or inflated when I’m in the car.
+It records my steps whether I am walking, running or going up and downstairs and isn’t affected by pushing a pushchair or inflated when I’m in the car.
 It does seem to be incredibly accurate.

-The TomTom Touch has a battery life of five days which is longer than other activity trackers I have tried.
+The TomTom Touch body composition fitness tracker has a battery life of five days which is longer than other activity trackers I have tried.
 I can charge it once or twice a week during my natural periods of inactivity and it has fitted well into my lifestyle.
 It’s even waterproof to a degree – and I can wear it in the shower or whilst washing up without any problems although it’s not suitable for in the bath or when swimming.

 The TomTom Sports app records all the information from the tracker, showing how many steps I have done over the day and week as well as being able to scroll back over longer periods to look at each individual day.
 I’m also able to set goals for steps, weight and sports/activity and see how I’m doing against the goals.
 I have set a weight goal and can see how I am doing against that goal each time I sync the tracker with the app and update my weight.

 The tracker also monitors my sleep to see not just how much sleep I am getting but also the quality of my sleep and this is all logged on the TomTom Sports app too.
 The TomTom Touch is comfortable to wear at night too and I haven’t had a problem sleeping with it on.